leonardocerliani/FYD_SBL/procedure_simplified.md

 ```

 ## 5. Generate the json files

+| **NB: for the following steps you should modify the content of the jupyter notebook according to you specific project name/id as well as the values of the required fields in the json file according to your specific experiment**

+| **The values in the provided jupyter notebooks are just an example**

 Launch `jupyter lab` (make sure you are inside the `vnv_FYD` environment) and open the `01_generate_json.ipynb`

 Fill in the template with the parameters of your study that you got from the web interface.
 For instance: